3 Sneaky Ways To Research A Company

-When you apply for a job, it's important to do your homework on the company.
-Otherwise, when you get a job interview and your interviewer asks, "So, what is it about us that drew you to our company?" you aren't left stumped or jobless.
+When you apply for a job, it's important to do your homework on the company so that when you get a job interview and your interviewer asks, "What is it about us that drew you to our company?" you aren't left stumped or jobless.

-Learn About The People That Work At The Company
+Learn About The People Who Work At The Company

 Warning: Don't be creepy or demanding when contacting these people!
 Simply reach out to them in a professional manner, introduce yourself, and tell them you're interested in learning more about the company and work environment.
 If they respond, go you!
 If not, move on and leave them alone.